PGBBS/pgbbs.github.io/_posts/2017-03-23-semantic-web-definitions.md

+---
-# Linked Data?
-Web of Data?
-Semantic Web?
-WTF?*
+title: "Semantics of Linked Data, Web of Data and Semantic Web?"
+layout: post
+---

 - Web of People / Web of Data / Web of Things
 - Linked Data